vivekkumar83/JavaScript/01 Fundamentals.md

-# JavaScript Fundamentals:
-* In this module we will cover some basic topics of javascript.

 ## Variables:
 * In the javascript we are using three keyword for declare variable var, let, const.
 * var & let used